MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/process-focused-solution-implementation-lifecycle.md

 After you define your scope, start to design, build, and test your solution.
 Use your processes to guide these activities and ensure that your solution aligns with your business goals and outcomes.

+### Design phase

 During the **design** phase, use your processes to create the solution blueprint.
 The solution blueprint is the vision and architecture of your solution.
-It shows how Dynamics 365 will execute and support your processes.
-It also shows how your processes will interact with other systems, data, and integrations.
-The process catalog helps you:
+It shows how Dynamics 365 supports your processes.
+It also shows how your processes interact with other systems, data, and integrations.
+The business process catalog helps you manage following tasks:

 - Determine the sequence and priority of your design work based on the importance and interrelationship of your processes.
+When you use the Azure DevOps template for the business process catalog, use the **Priority**, **Risk**, **Effort**, **Business Value**, and **Time Criticality** fields to help with this process.
 - Manage the distribution and assignment of the design tasks and activities to different project roles and teams.
+When you use the Azure DevOps template for the business process catalog, we recommend that you use the **Assigned to** field for the person who is responsible for taking action on the work item, and that you add other fields for the **Business stakeholder** and **Subject Matter Expert (SME)**.
+Depending on your organizations structure, you might need multiple fields for the stakeholders and SMEs.
 - Communicate and collaborate with your business users and stakeholders using the process language and context.
+We recommend that you rename business processes where appropriate for your organization, and that you train your users on the standard language that is chosen.
+When possible, using the Microsoft standard language, can make downstream communications easier, but make sure you document carefully why changes are being made.
+We advise that you don't change the process sequence ID in the catalog.
+When these unique identifiers are preserved, it's easier for you to take updates to the catalog from Microsoft later.
 - Review and approve the design decisions and deliverables using the process outcomes and scenarios.

 Use your processes to create the system design and configuration as well.
 Map them to the Dynamics 365 functions, features, and settings.
 Use them to identify any gaps or customizations that you might need to address.

+### Build phase

 During the **build** phase, use your processes to configure and develop your solution.
-The process catalog helps you:
+The business process catalog helps you manage following tasks:

 - Plan and manage the configuration and development tasks and activities based on the process sequence and dependencies.
 - Understand the context and implications of any build tasks and ensure that they fit within the process flow and outcome.
 - Avoid unnecessary or disjointed customizations that might not serve the process well or might create conflicts or errors.
 - Deliver working processes in Dynamics 365 software as early as possible and test them incrementally and iteratively.

+> [!TIP]
+> The Azure DevOps template of the business process catalog includes thousands of standard configurations with menu paths, data entity information, details about the configuration, and links to Microsoft Learn articles to help you configure your solution.
+Leverage these work items to help you manage the configuration tasks that must be completed for your implementation.
+We recommend that you capture decisions or screenshots on these work items as configurations are completed to help keep track of the details of why and how you have configured your solution.

 Use your processes to collaborate and communicate with your developers, configurators, and testers as well.
 Use the process language and context to explain the requirements and expectations for each build task.
 Use the process outcomes and scenarios to review and evaluate the build deliverables.

+### Test phase

 During the **test** phase, use your processes to test and validate your solution.
-The process catalog helps you:
+The business process catalog helps you manage following tasks:

 - Ensure full testing coverage and detect any missing or inadequate functions or processes.
 - Follow the process-focused path created earlier in the project and reuse the process scenarios and data.